-Degree Program Program Type Dept Application Materials and Admission Criteria Prerequisite Course Requirements Department ADM Review Dept Conditional Admits Dept Appeal Process Psychology BA On campus and Online On campus & Online: Earn a minimum of 30 semester hours of undergraduate course work On campus only: Minimum cumulative GPA of 2.50 on a 4.0 scale Online only: Minimum cumulative GPA of 3.0 on a 4.0 scale Additional Application Materials Required (Online Only): Supplement to application requiring applicant to present a rationale for pursuit of online degree format and discussion of access to the Internet as well as necessary technological/computer skills.
+Psychology BA On campus and Online Additional Admission Criteria: 'On campus & Online Or campus & Online 'On campus & Online or equivalent with on campus and online 'On campus and Online 'On campus & Online or equivalent with on campus and online discussion of 30 semester hours of undergraduate course work.
+On campus only: 'Yes: Students with or campus only: 'Yes: Students with or campus only: 'Yes: Students with on campus only: 'Yes: Students with or campus only: 'Yes: Students semester or campus only: 'Yes: Students semester or campus only: 'Yes: Students semester or campus only: 'Yes: Students semester or campus campus or a to scene or campus only: 'Yes: Students semester or campus campus or a to scene or campus only: 'Yes: Students semester or campus campus or ca Degree Program Program Type Dept Application Materials and Admission Criteria Prerequisite Course Requirements Department ADM Review Dept Conditional Admits Dept Appeal Process 2.
+Have completed at least 60 hours of Psychology BA On campus and Online Additional Admission Criteria: On campus & Online: Earn a minimum of 30 semester hours of undergraduate course work On campus only: Minimum cumulative GPA of 2.50 on a 4.0 scale Online only: Minimum cumulative GPA of 3.0 on a 4.0 scale Additional Application Materials Required (Online Only): Supplement to application requiring applicant to present a rationale for pusuit of online degree format and discussion of access to the Internet as well as necessary technological/computer skills.
 Preference will be given to Online applicants who: 1.
 Effectively demonstrate they are unable to attend on campus classes because of distance, work or care giving issues that are incompatible with regularly scheduled on- ground class offerings 2.
-Have completed at least 60 hours of undergraduate course work or earned an Associate's degree On campus & Online: Completion of PSY 201 or equivalent with a grade of C or better, or Advanced Placement Psychology Examination score greater than or equal to 4, or Introductory Psychology CLEP test score greater than or equal to 50.
-Online only: Minimum grade of C or better in both ENG 101 and ENG 102 Online only: Online program coordinator and Department Chair On campus only: Yes; Students with cumulative GPA between 2.00 and 2.49 can be granted conditional admission, which permits enrollment in up to 12 semester hours of 300-level psychology courses during the first semester.
+Have completed Completion of PSY 201 or equivalent with a grade of C or better, or Advanced Placement Psychology Examination score greater than or equal to 4, or Introductory Psychology CLEP test score greater than or equal to 50.
+Online only: Minimum grade of C or better in both ENG 101 and program coordinator Yes; Students with cumulative GPA between 2.00 and 2.49 can be granted conditional admission, which permits enrollment in up to 12 semester hours of 300-level psychology courses during the first semester.
 Final decision on admission for conditionally admitted students is made after completion of 12 hours of psychology courses at UIS.
-300- level courses must be completed within two semesters of the conditional admission.
-N/A
+300- level courses must be completed within two semesters of the N/A